bhritchie/immutable-path-resolver/README.md

 ## Usage Notes

-- When you provide a function at some point in your path specification, that function will be invoked with the value of the preceding item in the tree.
+- When you provide a function at some point in your path specification, that function will be invoked with the value of the preceding item in the tree, or the initial object when the function is in the first position.
-- There is currently no support for a function as the first item in the path specification.
-Hopefully there will be soon.
 - This utility has only been tested with the `Map`, `List`, and `Record` data types.